ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 Send with the linking program the documents 'ndless_installer.tns' and 'ndless_resources.tns' from the calcbin/ directory of Ndless to any directory of the calculator.
+Make sure that the name of the directory doesn't contain any special characters such as '.'
 The two documents must be in the same directory.

-Unplug the calculator from the computer (it may be required for some configurations).
+Unplug the calculator from the computer (trust us, it is important).

 Open 'ndless_installer' from the Documents screen of the calculator and wait a few seconds.
 Now: